If you have dealt with nausea or vomiting after a run, you’re not alone.

 Eating the Wrong Food or Beverage Before Your Run

-This culprit is probably the most common reason why runners feel nauseated during or after a run.
-Not allowing for enough time between when you last ate (especially if it was a full meal) and your run can lead to nausea.
+This culprit is probably the most common reason runners feel nauseated during or after a run.
+Not allowing for enough time between when your last meal (especially if it was a full meal) and your run can lead to nausea.

-Although it’s okay to eat something small before a run like a banana, you definitely don’t want to eat less than an hour before you plan to run, especially if it’s going to be a hard workout.
+Although it’s okay to eat something small before a run (like a banana), you definitely don’t want to eat less than an hour before you plan to run.
+This is doubly true if it’s going to be a hard workout.

-This rule of thumb is particularly important if you’ve just eaten fried or fatty foods.
-You will definitely want to give your stomach at least two hours to digest that food.
+Let’s call it triply true if you’ve just eaten fried or fatty foods.
+You definitely want to give your stomach at least two hours to digest that food.
 If you do decide to run, there will be less blood going to your stomach, making it harder to digest what’s in there.

 It’s pretty easy to find out if your nausea is due to dehydration.
 Pinch the skin on the back of your hand.
 Does it “snap” back into place quickly?
-If the answer is no, then you’re dehydrated, and there’s a good chance that you’re nauseated because you need water.
+If the answer is no, then you’re dehydrated.
+Have some water and see if the nausea subsides.

-During long runs, there can be an imbalance between salt and water, which can cause nausea, especially if it’s hot and humid outside.
+During long runs, there can be an imbalance between salt and water.
+This can cause nausea, especially if it’s hot and humid.
 If you haven’t had enough water recently, that might be the cause.

 Although this is much less likely, runners can also suffer from nausea due to drinking too much water.
-Make sure that you know exactly what your body needs in terms of hydration and know when and where you’ll get water during your runs.
+Make sure that you know exactly what your body needs in terms of hydration.
+Know when and where you’ll get water during your runs.